knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 If you like UPI QR Code Payment for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.1.6 =
+Release Date: September 18, 2020

+* Added: An option on payment page to go back to select any mayment method.
+This can be disabled by a filter.
+* Tweak: UPI Pay Button will be shown only on android devices.
+* Tweak: Added some CSS Improvements.
+* Optimize codes and stability.
+* Tested with WooCommerce v4.5.

+= 1.1.5 =
+Release Date: August 14, 2020

+* Fixed: Popup is not showing if QR is hidden on mobile devices.
+* Tested with WordPress v5.5.

+= 1.1.4 =
+Release Date: June 29, 2020

+* Fixed: Some JS issues.

+= 1.1.3 =
+Release Date: June 24, 2020

+* Added: Option to get Transaction ID, which was previously removed on v1.1.2.
+* Added: Option to change payment confirm message.
+* Added: Some validations.
+* Tweak: Sort UPI Handles alphabatically and introduced autocomplete.
+* Fixed: UPI ID is not showing as WooCommerce transaction ID.
+* Fixed: Some CSS & JS issues.
+* Other Improvements.

 = 1.1.2 =
 Release Date: June 9, 2020

 * Added: Dark Mode for popup.
 * Tweak: Plugin will now show UPI ID field on checkout page as it will boost customer experience on checkout instead of getting the UPI ID after the payment.
-It can be disable from plugin settings.
+It can be disable ussing this filter: `upiwc_is_upi_enable`.
 * Tweak: Transaction ID is completely removed to simplify the customer checkout experience.
 * Tweak: Added some styles on order payment page to enhance the checkout experience.
 * Tweak: Cancel button will redirect customers to checkout page.